 I substituted green onions for leek and went light on the cottage cheese because there is a lot of lactose in soft cheese.
-I couldn’t find a lactose free cottage cheese, so I had to tough this out with a dairy digestion aid pill.
 I used up all of the cheddar jack shown and then used a second layer of mozzarella cheese, a more traditional pizza cheese, however I left the mozzarella out of the photo because I didn’t know how short I was, cheese-wise.

 The basic ingredients (aside from water, from the sink next to the yeast) for the dough.
 I forgot to put the pinch of salt into the dough.
 The final product might have tasted a little better with a shot of salt in the dough.
 The dough looked and tasted like an unsalted cracker.

 The ball of dough as I finished mixing it in the bowl.
 I put this bowl on top of the fridge for 30 minutes to rise.
 While that was rising, I prepared my vegetables and sauce.